Crouzon syndrome

-Crouzon syndrome is an autosomal dominant genetic disorder known as a branchial arch syndrome.
-Specifically, this syndrome affects the first branchial (or pharyngeal) arch, which is the precursor of the maxilla and mandible.
-Since the branchial arches are important developmental features in a growing embryo, disturbances in their development create lasting and widespread effects.

-This syndrome is named after Octave Crouzon, a French physician who first described this disorder.
+Crouzon syndrome is an autosomal dominant genetic disorder caused by a mutation in a gene on chromosome 10 that controls the body's production of fibroblast growth factor receptor 2 (FGFR2).
+Crouzon syndrome is named for Octave Crouzon, a French physician who first described this disorder.
 First called "craniofacial dysostosis" ("craniofacial" refers to the skull and face, and "dysostosis" refers to malformation of bone), the disorder was characterized by a number of clinical features which can be described by the rudimentary meanings of its former name.
-This syndrome is caused by a mutation in the fibroblast growth factor receptor 2 (FGFR2), located on chromosome 10.
 The developing fetus's skull and facial bones fuse early or are unable to expand.
 Thus, normal bone growth cannot occur.
 Fusion of different sutures leads to abnormal patterns of growth of the skull.

 Signs and symptoms

 A defining characteristic of Crouzon syndrome is craniosynostosis, which results in an abnormal head shape.
 This is present in combinations of: frontal bossing, trigonocephaly (fusion of the metopic suture), brachycephaly (fusion of the coronal suture), dolichocephaly (fusion of the sagittal suture), plagiocephaly (unilateral premature closure of lambdoid and coronal sutures), oxycephaly (fusion of coronal and lambdoidal sutures), and complex craniosynostosis (premature closure of some or all sutures).

 Exophthalmos (bulging eyes due to shallow eye sockets after early fusion of surrounding bones), hypertelorism (greater than normal distance between the eyes), and psittichorhina (beak-like nose) are also very common features.
 Other facial characteristics that are present in many cases include external strabismus and hypoplastic maxilla (insufficient growth of the midface), which results in relative mandibular prognathism (protruding chin) and gives the effect of the patient having a concave face.

 Most symptoms are secondary to the abnormal skull structure.
 Approximately 30% of people with Crouzon syndrome develop hydrocephalus.
 Sensorineural hearing loss is present in some cases.
 The abnormalities in the manner in which the eyes fit in the eye sockets can cause vision problems, the most common of which is corneal exposure that can lead to visual impairment.
 Some people with the condition have a restricted airway and can experience severe problems breathing.

 Common features are a narrow/high-arched palate, posterior bilateral crossbite, hypodontia (missing some teeth), and crowding of teeth.
 Due to maxillary hypoplasia, people with Crouzon syndrome generally have a considerable permanent underbite.